 Excerpts from Bar’s report on (then impending) Leviathan rig:

-“The [Leviathan rig] pipelines will pass through critical hydrological and environmental hotspots, above and near springs, riverbeds, well pumps, desalination plants and nature reserves of worldwide caliber.
+“The [Leviathan rig] pipelines will pass through critical hydrological and environmental hotspots, and above and near springs, riverbeds, well pumps, desalination plants, and nature reserves of worldwide caliber.

 “The annual fresh-water accumulation in the Southern Carmel Region is estimated at 50 million cubic meters.
 Even a small-scale condensate spill of a few meters-cubed [1mc = 264 gallons] can pollute millions of cubic meters of water… forcing the shutdown of the water system and causing significant damage to the soil, desalination plants, nature reserves, fish farms, and farmlands.”